ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/running_ve_with_your_own_data.md

 You **only** need to provide values for constants that you wish to change (i.e. the site specific ones, and any for which you disagree with our choice of default values).
 All constants that you don't provide values for will just use the default value.
-Details of all Virtual Ecosystem constants and their default values can be found in the [configuration options reference documentation](./model_details/science_model_configuration).
+Details of all Virtual Ecosystem constants and their default values can be found in the [model specific setup details documentation](./model_details/overview).

 ## Changing the core simulation setup